 Regarding contractual risks, the contracts entered into by the Group with public authorities make up a significant share of its revenues.
 However, in most of the countries in which the Group operates, including France and Morocco, local public entities have the right, under certain circumstances, to amend or even terminate the contract unilaterally, subject to compensation.
 If a contract is unilaterally cancelled or amended by the contracting public authority, the Group may not be able to obtain compensation that fully offsets the resulting loss of earnings.
 Moreover, the Group does not always own the assets that it uses in its operations under a public service delegation contract (primarily through public service concessions or leases).
-Suez cannot guarantee that the contracting authority will, at the end of their respective terms, renew each of its existing public service delegation contracts or that the financial conditions of the renewal will be the same as the initial delegation.
+Suez cannot guarantee that the contracting authority will, at the end of their respective terms, renew each of its existing public service delegation.
 This situation could negatively impact the Group's operations, financial position, earnings and outlook.